 This implementation of SUMP does not allow for all possible network configurations.
 It can be seen that with the mote's limited packet size and 16-bit authentication values, only ten authentication values can be stored in each message.
 Additionally the payload for these messages is limited to 32 bits.
-With the introduction of the message type byte in the message and the limited storage requirements this size is sufficient for maintenance operations such as key update, level update, sleep/active update, and group root value update.
+With the introduction of the message type byte in the message and the limited storage requirements this size is sufficient for maintenance operations such as hop count updates, root updates, key updates and parent hash updates.